isomerpages/cpf-workfare/pages/SMS Advisory.md

 ---
 # How can I tell if the Workfare SMS I received is authentic?

-With the recent rise in scam and phishing attempts, it is important to verify that the message received is genuine from the official source.
+With the recent rise in scam and phishing attempts, it is important to verify that the message received is genuinely sent by an official source.

 From 1 August 2022, we will send SMSes from the ID “CPF Board”.
 The SMS sender ID “SG-Workfare” will no longer be in use.